 — Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary

-The closed some months ago given yet anther eminent domain land taking by Quincy Mayor Thomas P. Koch so as to pour even more money into his admittedly to be running in the red redevelopment of Quincy Center, Quincy’s IHop restaurant is heading toward is headed to a landfill.
+The closed some months ago given yet anther eminent domain land taking by Quincy Mayor Thomas P. Koch so as to pour even more money into his admittedly to be running in the red redevelopment of Quincy Center, Quincy’s IHop restaurant is heading towards a landfill.

 The loss of the IHOP is the second Quincy breakfast restaurant to be put out of business by landlords this year and so reducing locals’ options for slow food dining for the most important meal of the day as a fast food egg sandwich or wrap to go is just not the same.